 The session was led by Dr Sue Ramlo and Dr Brandy Walker who have extensive experience of online Q sorting.

 Wednesday – 11th November, 10am-1pm EST/3-6pm GMT (1/2 day)

 Doing a Dissertation Using Q Method (Workshop)

-This session is intended for doctoral students that are interested in conducting a Q study as their dissertation or thesis research.
-The session will discuss why use Q methodology and ways to justify the use of the method.
-The session will discuss how to gain support of a dissertation committee and explain the methodology to a committee that has limited experience with Q. This training session will discuss the sections of a dissertation proposal, common questions asked about the methodology by committee members, and how a graduate student can address those questions.
-Participants in the session will be provided an opportunity to ask questions concerning their own dissertations.
-The session will end with two examples of dissertation proposal defences that used Q methodology.
-Participants will be provided with a PowerPoint template for a dissertation proposal defence.
-The facilitators can be reach via email James (James_bartlett@ncsu.edu) and Michelle (firstname.lastname@example.org).
+This session was intended for doctoral students that are interested in conducting a Q study as their dissertation or thesis research.
+The session discussed why use Q methodology and ways to justify the use of the method.
+The session discussed how to gain support of a dissertation committee and explain the methodology to a committee that has limited experience with Q. This training session discussed the sections of a dissertation proposal, common questions asked about the methodology by committee members, and how a graduate student can address those questions.
+Participants in the session were provided an opportunity to ask questions concerning their own dissertations.
+The session ended with two examples of dissertation proposal defences that used Q methodology.
+Participants were provided with a PowerPoint template for a dissertation proposal defence.
+The facilitators can be reach via email James (James_bartlett@ncsu.edu) and Michelle (email@example.com).

 Thursday – 12th November 12-1pm EST/5-6pm GMT

 Friday -13th November, 10-11am EST/3-4pm GMT

 This session covered the methodological and practical considerations in the administration of Q sorts across an extended time period.
 The session drew on 2 practical examples as a starting point for discussion.